dojo/docs/dijit/form/SimpleTextarea.rst

 :Status: Draft
 :Version: 1.2

 A SimpleTextarea widget is an exact replacement for the native TEXTAREA element and was created to provide a thin widget wrapper that was necessary to interact with the `Form <dijit/form/Form>`_ widget, and to provide the ability to specify *rows* and *cols* attributes which are not available in the `Textarea <dijit/form/Textarea>`_ widget.
 Unlike the `Textarea <dijit/form/Textarea>`_ widget, the height of this widget does not adjust to its content.
 It takes nearly all the parameters (*name*, *style*, etc.) that are available with a native TEXTAREA element.
 Note that when declaring a SimpleTextarea in markup you should use a <textarea> node to preserve the newline formatting.
+When specifying the c*cols* attribute, you must also specify *style="width:auto;"* in order for the parameter to take effect.

 Examples
 --------

 First we will create a SimpleTextarea widget programatically.
 Notice how we pass the *name*, *rows* and *cols* parameters into the object creation.
+The *value* attribute can be set with the widget's attr('value', text) method.

 .. cv-compound::